freshy969/tchat/README.md

 ## How it was built

+#### Technology
 tChat is a full-stack web app built using Ruby On Rails and Postgres on the back end and a react/redux front end.
-The site is current hosted on Heroku but will likely be
+The site is current hosted on Heroku.
+Additionally Cloudinary was used for photo storage and user uploads.

-- Ruby On Rails
-- PostgreSQL
-- React
-- Redux
-- Cloudinary
-- Heroku
-- ActiveRecord
-- Front End/Back End Auth
+#### The Code

 ## Design documents